-Over the course of the Christmas season, most Americans plan to make a charitable donation to at least one organization between Thanksgiving and Christmas.
-With so many worthy causes available both in the United States and abroad, it’s difficult to know where the gift can best be used.
+Over the course of the holiday season, most Americans plan to make a charitable donation to at least one organization between Thanksgiving and Christmas.
+With so many worthy causes available both in the United States and abroad, it’s difficult to decide where to donate.

-World Vision is a Christian relief, development, and advocacy organization dedicated to working with children, families and communities to overcome poverty and injustice.
-It is their mission to work with the poor and oppressed to promote human transformation, seek justice, and bear witness to the good news of the Kingdom of God.
+One of my favorite organizations is World Vision, a Christian relief, development, and advocacy organization dedicated to working with children, families and communities to overcome poverty and injustice.
+It’s their mission to work with the poor and oppressed to promote human transformation, seek justice, and bear witness to the good news of the Kingdom of God.

-The World Vision Gift Catalog offers more than 250 items that help fight poverty and save lives both in the United States and around the world.
-The gifts they offer are not only beautiful in a material sense, but a blessing to both the recipient and the people helped by the organization.
-There are a wide variety of items available from World Vision:
+The gifts offered by World Vision are not only beautiful in a material sense, but a blessing to both the recipient and the people helped by the organization.
+There are a wide variety of items available from World Vision such as:

-To help raise awareness of the World Vision Gift Catalog, World Vision would like to offer one of my readers a Balinese Multi-Strand Necklace.
-You have six ways to enter this giveaway:
+To help raise awareness of the World Vision Gift Catalog, World Vision would like to offer one of my readers all 6 of the above handcrafted gifts.
+You have five ways to enter this giveaway:

-- Follow Cincinnati Cents on Pinterest.
+- Follow the Cincinnati Cents Twitter page and retweet this giveaway.
 Leave a separate comment letting me know that you’ve done this.

 - Like Cincinnati Cents on Facebook.
 Leave a separate comment letting me know that you’ve done so.